zaber04/ip-address-manager/README.md

 I am building an IP Address Management Solution using microservice architecture.
 I will be using API-GATEWAY-PATTERN for developing our microservices.
 This is one of the most common and simplest design pattern for building microservices among 10 patterns for microservices.

+## How To Run

+To run the project, please follow the `HOW_TO_RUN.md` file instead.
+This file primarily consists of the experience during the project journey.

 ## Research

 I sepnt the first one and half days researching on techs on the pros on cons and eventually decided to use Lumen Micro Framework for the project.